rebelsky/csc207c/_readings/mental-models.md

 y : *-------/
 ```

-That's right, both `x` and `y` point to the same object.
+That's right, **both `x` and `y` point to the same object**.
 Remember: One of the reasons Java uses references is to save time and space for copying.

 But that leads to some potentially unexpected behavior.
 Suppose we increment both `b` and `y`.